jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 tags:
   - living-in-the-hood
 categories:
-  - life-lessons
+  - Relationships
 description: >-
   Fatherless homes lack examples for boys to follow into becoming men.
 This article provides solutions for the children of absent fathers.
 image: /assets/images/drafts/fatherson.jpg
 ---
 Whether you call it a "single-mother household" or a "fatherless home" doesn't change the fact that it's common and sets the kid up for failure.
-The stats are clear: boys need their fathers, ideally in a loving relationship with their mother.&nbsp;
+The stats are clear: boys need their fathers, ideally in a loving relationship with their mother.

 While both boys and girls suffer from a father’s absence, the lack of a father figure results in many legal, intellectual, emotional, and behavioral problems.

 Being raised in a broken home by a single mother/absent father is the perfect recipe for becoming a weak and ineffective man.
-I know this because I was raised in this setting, and I had to overcome many problems before becoming the person I am today.&nbsp;
+I know this because I was raised in this setting, and I had to overcome many problems before becoming the person I am today.

 The environment breeds single mothers and produces fatherless homes tend to lack examples for boys to follow into becoming men.
 There are rarely any examples of productive citizens in these places to emulate.